nickmckenney/Building-a-JSON-API/readme.md

 ##### Photo Sha.re

 Users will be able to register and create albums and photos.
 Albums and photos can be named and described by their owners.
 Users will be able to view other users' albums.
 Maybe users can comment on photos, or either up/down vote them.
 (Please note: file uploading can be tricky and memory-intensive.

-We encourage you to review the screencasts of [Previous mini-lesson on file uploads with Carrier Wave & AWS](https://github.com/ga-dc/wdi6-formerly-curriculum/tree/3071663bc9aaac00fe5eee4b11c171af60f826b5/mini-lessons/file-uploads-with-carrier-wave-and-aws) or use a separate image uploading service like Imgur or Flickr and only store the *URLs* of those images in your app itself.)
+[Screencast of a previous mini-lesson a on file uploads with Carrier Wave & AWS](https://github.com/ga-dc/wdi6-formerly-curriculum/tree/3071663bc9aaac00fe5eee4b11c171af60f826b5/mini-lessons/file-uploads-with-carrier-wave-and-aws) or use a separate image uploading service like Imgur or Flickr and only store the *URLs* of those images in your app itself.)

+[Paperclip] is another ne

 ##### Other cool ideas